SRB award levels are listed in the hyperlinked table below labeled

 SRB Submission Guidance

-SRB requests must be submitted at least 35 days prior to the reenlistment date.
-A waiver request should be viewed as a significant course of action, and should be used in the rare case of Career Development Team oversight.
+SRB requests must be submitted 35-120 days prior to the reenlistment date.
+A waiver request should be viewed as a significant course of action and should be used in the rare case of Career Development Team oversight.
+That oversight may include an unreasonable delay in routing, inadequate or incorrect career counseling to the member, SRB reductions and closures are not in themselves justification to waive the 35 day requirement.
+There would need to be some other failure attributable to the command that prevented the member from acting reasonably to submit a request that could beat the reduction and still meet 35 days from the time of the original request.
 35 Day Waiver Requests must include the following IAW the below linked Decision Memorandum:

 NOTE: BY DIRECTION SIGNATURES ARE NOT AUTHORIZED ON WAIVER REQUESTS